 Obviously value is key.
 Many historical and limited edition coins are relatively scarce, making them a likely candidate for collectors as their value is very likely to increase.
 Despite the idea of the treasure chest full of coins, actual collections of coins are likely to be on the market rarely, so the value of your chosen coin should at the least always hold.
 Of course, like any other investment, the coin market depends on economic prosperity in order to thrive, but unlike the stock market is less influenced by uncontrollable events and world disasters, making this kind investment a relatively safe one.

 Using a trusted, well established dealer is an excellent way to ensure you are placing you money in the correct places.
 Many people are tempted by buying commemorative minted coins as investment, but beware as they often don’t increase in value the way you might anticipate – as they are made precisely for their value and collectability, they actually seem to hold less value than a coin with genuine scarcity or historical value.

 The material which they are made from tends to have its own intrinsic value, unlike for example paper, although it must be remembered that unless you are investing in gold coins, this value is not comparable to the worth as a collectible item.

 Investing rather than collecting means there are certain things to look for.
 As with any investment, buy the best quality examples of your chosen coins you can afford, and research all your purchases well.
 If you will be attending auctions as well as using dealers to collect from, then make sure you check out the lots in advance to know and understand what you are looking at.
 Until you are confident, keep your coin collecting books close to hand and ensure you are constantly self educating to achieve the most value from your purchases.

-To see a full list of companies associated with coins see the links below
+To see a full list of UK companies associated with coins see the links below

 coins and Medal dealers